 What would love do?

 My primary Teacher—of meditation, nonduality, and the philosophy of Yoga and Tantra (Kashmir Shaivism and Shaktism) since 2008—is Sally Kempton.
-I love—and share—Sally’s playful, pragmatic, experimental approach to meditation.
-I also appreciate her impulse to steer clear of dogmatism.
-The advice she recently shared is: Take this paradigm and any paradigm with a grain of salt.
+I share her pragmatic, non-dogmatic, experimental approach to meditation.

 I have also studied philosophy and mediation deeply with these world-class Teachers: